S&P Futures

 A broader market rally, driven by investor optimism in artificial intelligence and big tech, led to significant jumps in several semiconductor stocks.
 Microchip Technology, NXP Semiconductors, Texas Instruments, Western Digital, and Allegro MicroSystems all saw substantial gains.
 Western Digital, in particular, benefited from soaring AI-driven data storage demand, reaching a new 52-week high.

-Several semiconductor stocks, including Analog Devices, Applied Materials, KLA Corporation, Monolithic Power Systems, and onsemi, surged in value, driven by a broader market rally fueled by optimism in artificial intelligence and big tech shares.
-This momentum was also supported by hopes for an easier monetary policy from the Federal Reserve.
-Analog Devices, in particular, reached a new 52-week high, demonstrating significant investor returns over the past five years.
+Shares of several semiconductor companies, including Analog Devices, Applied Materials, KLA Corporation, Monolithic Power Systems, and onsemi, surged in the afternoon session amidst a broader market rally driven by optimism in artificial intelligence and big tech stocks.
+This upward movement was further supported by hopes for easier monetary policy from the Federal Reserve.
+Analog Devices, in particular, reached a new 52-week high, continuing a strong performance since the beginning of the year.